 It’s important to have a thought-out business plan before moving forward.
 Your business plan will be helpful in securing financing from investors or lenders.
 There are a number of business plan templates online that you can use to get started.

 Now it’s time to start thinking about your restaurant or bar’s concept.
 What kind of atmosphere are you thinking of creating?
 What type of food and drinks will be included on the menu?
-Once you have a good idea of your concept, you can start developing your menu.
+Once you have a good idea of your concept, you can start developing your restaurant menu.

 Your menu choices should reflect your restaurant concept.
 For example, if you’re going for a casual vibe, you’ll want to have a mix of simple and sophisticated dishes.
 If you’re aiming for a more upscale crowd, you’ll likely focus on unusual or gourmet items.
 Also, you can make a menu that everyone can try.

 Even the layout and design of your menu itself affects how easily people order, and how many items people order.